 Hands up anybody that has a clutter drawer?
 I’m guilty of it and sometimes fear to go in there as I never know what I might find!
 I’m not alone though, as according to this article, 4 out of 5 of us have a drawer of shame.
 But perhaps the most remarkable fact about these drawers is that over half have an old mobile phone just sitting there!

 But why?
 What is it doing sat there?
-Why do we find it necessary to horde items, just in case that we may one day need it?
+Why do we find it necessary to horde items, just in case we may one day need it?

 Sell your phone!